Mohan-Palat/Tic-Tac-Toe/README.md

 ## Application design

 The application consists of two classes, game (game.js) and player (player.js).
 The game class handles all of the game mechanics such as adding players, alternating turns, and scoring.
-The player class hold the player data including customized tokens.
+The player class is for basic player xdata including customized tokens.

 The main.js file manages the UI dynamics along with class interactions.